Factorization algebra

-In mathematics and mathematical physics, a factorization algebra is an algebraic structure first introduced by Beilinson and Drinfel'd in an algebro-geometric setting as a reformulation of chiral algebras, and also studied in a more general setting by Costello to study quantum field theory.
+In mathematics and mathematical physics, a factorization algebra is an algebraic structure first introduced by Beilinson and Drinfel'd in an algebro-geometric setting as a reformulation of chiral algebras and applied in a more general setting by Costello and Gwilliam to formalize quantum field theory.

 Definition

 Prefactorization algebras

 A factorization algebra is a prefactorization algebra satisfying some properties, similar to sheafs being a presheaf with extra conditions.

 If $M$ is a topological space, a prefactorization algebra $\mathcal{F}$ of vector spaces on $M$ is an assignment of vector spaces $\mathcal{F}(U)$ to open sets $U$ of $M$, along with the following conditions on the assignment: